Webb Simpson had fallen into a trap, a spiritual and psychological snare.

 “The stereotype of Christian athletes is that if God wants me to win, I’ll win, and I can’t do anything about it,” Simpson says.
 “I was falling into that trap.
 But God has not called us to lay over and let Him do all the work.
 God wants me to be a champion.
 He’s called me to be a man and a champion and be the best I can be.
 I wasn’t doing a good job of that in 2010.”

-Simpson admits there wasn’t a deep sense of urgency since he joined the Tour in 2009.
+Simpson admits there wasn’t a deep sense of urgency when he joined the Tour in 2009.
 He rarely stepped on the course thinking, “I’m going to shoot 62 today.”
 If he was supposed to win, he’d win.
-It was a trap that, he believes, led to six consecutive missed cuts in 2010, a 229th world golf ranking at one time, and almost resulted in him losing his Tour card (if it wasn’t for a fourth place finish in the next-to-last event of the 2010 season).
+It was a trap that, he believes, led to six consecutive missed cuts in 2010, a world golf ranking of 229, and nearly losing his Tour card if it wasn’t for a fourth place finish in the next-to-last event of the 2010 season.

 “I was swinging the pendulum as far as a pushover Christian,” Simpson admits.

-His mind-set had already begun to change, which consequently made 2011 much smoother than 2010 thus far.
-Six top-10 finishes, 10 top 20’s, only three missed cuts and two second-place finishes, one of which was the result of a flukish late-round penalty in the Zurich Classic when Simpson’s ball moved while addressing it, sending him into a playoff with Bubba Watson.
+Before the Wyndham Championship, he had already racked up six top-10 finishes, 10 top-20 finishes, and two second-place finishes, one of which was the result of a flukish late-round penalty in the Zurich Classic when Simpson’s ball moved while addressing it, sending him into a playoff with Bubba Watson.

-It was shaping out to be a break-through season, and there’d certainly be no talk of losing his Tour card this time around.
+It was shaping up to be a breakthrough season, and there’d certainly be no talk of losing his Tour card in 2011.
 But he still hadn’t won.
 He still had one foot entangled in the snare.

 “To come so close so many times, you get to a place where you are borderline desperate,” Simpson says.
 “It’s not really a great place to be in…But I had that attitude all year: wanting to win but not believing I could win.”

-Not on August 21.
+There was a mental turning point, however, when his wife Dowd quoted Psalm 50:15 that Sunday afternoon in Greensboro.
+She believed he could win.
 He believed he could win.
-And he did, firing a 3-under 67 for a three-shot victory in front of everyone he loved, being born and raised just 90 minutes east of the tournament site.
+And he did, finally, firing a 3-under 67 for a three-shot victory in front of everyone he loved, being born and raised just 90 minutes east of the tournament site.

 He went from pushover to warrior.
 From watching the battle unfold to charging.